chetaldrich/MLOCR/README.md

 ### Optical Character Recognition of digits using machine learning.

-We will be using the MNIST database of handwritten digits to make use of machine learning algorithms.
+The program in this repository uses the MNIST database of handwritten digits and attempts to classify them using machine learning algorithms.

-We currently have implementations of the following machine learning techniques.
+We currently have implementations of the following machine learning techniques:

 * Single Perceptron
 * Naive Bayes

+#### Dependencies

 In order to run the program, you'll need the [MNIST data](http://yann.lecun.com/exdb/mnist/), which you should place in a directory called `mnist`.